dspinellis/latex-advice/README.md

   Instead, present objective figures that speak for themselves.
 * When reporting numbers [round them to the appropriate number of significant digits and decimal places](https://dx.doi.org/10.1136/archdischild-2014-307149).
+* Avoid treating bibliographic references as nouns.
+  "According to [12] there are there are two escape mechanisms" write
+  "According to reference [12] there are two escape mechanisms", or
+  "According to Smith [12] there are two cases", or (parenthetically) "There are two escape mechanisms [12]".
+  Similarly, for author year reference styles, rather than writing "According to (Smith 2020) there are there are two escape mechanisms" write
+  "According to Smith (2020) there are two escape mechanisms", or
+  (parenthetically) "There are two escape mechanisms (Smith 2020)".
+  There are commands that will automatically provide the author name with suitable brackets.
+  These vary depending on the bibliography reference package you're using.
+  For instance, under _natbib_ you can write `\citet{Smi20}` to obtain "Smith [12]" or "Smith (2020)" or `\citeauthor{Smi20}` to obtain "Smith".
 * Spell out numbers below 13, unless the number is used as a proper noun (Section 2) or as part of an arithmetic construct (element a[6]).
+* Treat software system names as proper nouns.
+  Just as you capitalize "Microsoft Windows", write "We used Git to store past versions.", "We employed a Python script …" or "The generics that Java provides …".
+  Use lowercase (and a code-like font) only when you refer to the actual command-line invocation sequences:
+  "By running `git log HEAD` we were able to inspect the most recent changes."

 ## LaTeX formatting
 * Don't spend too much time on formatting your document.